Greenwich House Pottery

 • Clay in the barrels is free to use, however, it is not to be removed from GHP.

-• Porcelain can be purchased from the Liaison Office for $25 per 25 lbs.
+• Porcelain can be purchased from the Liaison Office in 25 lb blocks.

 • Recycling buckets are provided for each clay body.
 Be careful not to mix clays or add foreign materials to the clay or to the bucket.